 Day-neutral and everbearing strawberry varieties don't need this yearly renovation, but for the best productivity, the plants should be replaced every 1-3 years.

 The pests and diseases that may trouble your strawberry plants will vary depending on where in the country you are gardening.
-Below are a few of the more common and widespread problems.
+Below are a few of the more widespread problems.
 For more specific information, check with your local State Extension Service or Master Gardeners Program.

-• Slugs are most problematic when the weather is wet.
+- Slugs are most problematic when the weather is wet.
 They will beat you to the harvest, feeding on ripe or almost ripe fruits.
 Setting out saucers of beer in the garden for slugs to crawl into and drown is a time-honored control.
 You can also set out old cabbage leaves, shingles or the like – anything that will serve as a good daytime hideout for night-feeding slugs.
-Go out in the morning, collect the marauders and toss them in a container of soapy water to drown.
+Go out in the morning, collect the marauders, and toss them in a container of soapy water to drown.

-• Tarnished plant bugs are ¼ inch long, brownish insects that damage strawberry blossoms or developing fruits, causing deformation of the mature fruits.
-If you’ve ever seen a strawberry with a shriveled up, hard, seedy tip, you’ve seen the kind of damage these bugs can do.
+- Tarnished plant bugs are ¼ inch long, brownish insects that damage strawberry blossoms or developing fruits, causing deformation of the mature fruits.
+If you’ve ever seen a strawberry with a shriveled-up, hard, seedy tip, you’ve seen the kind of damage these bugs can do.
 (The unaffected parts of the berry are edible; simply cut away the deformed spots.)
 Tarnished plant bugs overwinter in weedy areas, so keep weeds down in and around the strawberry patch.

-• Sap beetles are tiny black beetles that are attracted to ripe or over-ripe strawberries, especially ones that have been damaged by slugs or birds.
-The best defense is to harvest fruits frequently, included any damaged berries.
+- Sap beetles are tiny black beetles that are attracted to ripe or over-ripe strawberries, especially ones that have been damaged by slugs or birds.
+The best defense is to harvest fruits frequently, including any damaged berries.
 You can also set out sap beetle traps along the edge of your strawberry bed using a lump of whole wheat bread dough set inside a quart jar topped with an inward-pointing funnel.
-Beetles go down the narrow neck of the funnel toward the dough, but aren’t able to find their way back out.
+Beetles go down the narrow neck of the funnel toward the dough but aren’t able to find their way back out.
 You can also use over-ripe berries as a lure inside the jar.
 Shade the trap to keep the dough from drying out and replace it as needed.

-• Gray mold is a fungus disease that causes flowers to turn brown and die, as well as the growth of fuzzy gray mold on ripe fruits.
+- Gray mold is a fungus disease that causes flowers to turn brown and die, as well as the growth of fuzzy gray mold on ripe fruits.
 It is most prevalent when the weather is cool and wet around harvest time.
 Picking and disposing of infected flowers and fruits can help control the disease, but do this separately from your regular harvesting to avoid spreading spores to uninfected berries, and don’t work among plants when they are wet.
 Make sure that plants aren’t overcrowded so that air circulation around them is good.
 Use drip irrigation or water early in the day so that plants dry quickly.
 Select varieties that show resistance or tolerance to gray mold.

 Harvest

 The best advice is to pick often—at least every two or three days, even more frequently when the weather is hot.
 Berries are ready for harvest when they are completely colored.
 Some varieties will readily pull loose from their cap when picked.
 Other varieties will come away easily with a small portion of the stem attached.
-Still others need a light twist and pull to separate the stem from the plant.
+Still, others need a light twist and pull to separate the stem from the plant.
 In all cases, be gentle, as strawberries bruise easily, and bruised fruits will not keep well.
 Morning, when berries are dry but still cool, is the best time of day to harvest.